GabrielGhe/GabrielGhe.github.io/_posts/2015-04-28-algorithm-boyer-moore-horspool.md

 <!-- Overview -->
 <h3>Overview</h3>

 Being able to search for a string in a larger string is very important in computer science.
 There are a number of applications, not the least of which is the `Ctrl+F` command that everyone is used to.
 [Boyer-Moore](http://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string_search_algorithm) is an extremely fast algorithm for string search and it runs in O(n) time.
-The problem is the implementation of Boyer-Moore; it is very hard to implement.
+The problem is that Boyer-Moore's implementation is not trivial.

 All is not lost, there is a derivation of Boyer-Moore which is easier to implement.
 It is called the [Boyer-Moore-Horspool](http://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm) algorithm.
 I will be going over the code for this algorithm in this post.